jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 Our analyses under the time-constant biogeographic models were performed using [`BEAST` version 1.10.5](https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre1), whereas those under the piece-wise constant biogeographic models were performed using the modified version of `BEAST` (see the [program section](#program) for details).

 ### <a name="step3_joint_analyses"></a>Step 3: Jointly inferring the phylogeny, divergence times and geographic history for the entire SARS-CoV-2 dataset
 We inferred the phylogeny, divergence times and geographic history for the entire SARS-CoV-2 dataset.
-The phylodynamic model that we used for these analyses included the previously selected geographic (sub)model (see [step2](#step2_model_evaluation_analyses)).
+The phylodynamic model that we used for these analyses included the previously selected geographic (sub)model (see [step 2](#step2_model_evaluation_analyses)).
 We performed these joint phylodynamic analyses using the modified version of `BEAST`; the corresponding XML files are located in `analyses/step3_joint_analyses`.
 We provide the inferred posterior distribution of phylodynamic model parameters in our Dryad repository (file-size constraints prevent us from including it in this repository).